 You must proceed with caution.
 Your risque jokes or low-level piss takes ‘might’ cause offence.
 And this is not the time to drop an F-bomb or things could be over before they’ve even begun.

 The truth is, you have to kind of adjust your mindset according to your date, and you might justifiably think, ‘why can’t I just be me’.
 But understandably, first dates make shy people very anxious, they make even the most confident of us feel a bit overwhelmed.

-Appreciating and taking those feelings into account, and just toning down your own otherwise extrovert nature, will do you a huge favour in the long run.
+Appreciating and taking those feelings into account and toning down your otherwise extrovert nature will do you a huge favour in the long run.
 Don’t scare away the perfect partner by being a bit too full on, too quickly.

 AND FINALLY – MAKE A LASTING IMPRESSION

 Isn’t it true, that your favourite restaurant is the one where you had your last meal?